borntofrappe/game-development/03 Match Three/Match Three 0/README.md

 Instead of creating the board and tiles through global functions, I create two classes to manage the structure of the board, and the graphic of the tile.

-`Board` creates the grid of tiles, and manages the selection/highlight/swap.
+`Board` creates the grid of tiles, and manages the selection, highlight, and swap.
 I considered moving the logic into the play state, but decided to use `Board:update()` instead.

 ```lua
 function Board:update(dt)